vegaprotocol/specs/specs/0001-market-framework.md

 ## Instrument

-Uniquely and unambiguously describes something that can be traded on Vega, two identical instruments should be fungible, potentially (in future, when multiple markets per instrument are allowed) even across markets.
-At least initially Vega will allow a maximum of one market per instrument, but the design should allow for this to be relaxed in future when additional trading modes are added.
+Uniquely and unambiguously describes something that can be traded on Vega, two identical instruments should be fungible, potentially (in the future, when multiple markets per instrument are allowed) even across markets.
+At least initially Vega will allow a maximum of one market per instrument, but the design should allow for this to be relaxed in the future when additional trading modes are added.

 Instruments are the data structure that provides most of the metadata that allows for market discovery in addition to providing a concrete instance of a product to be traded.
 An instrument may also be described as a 'contract' (among other things) in trading literature and press.